TrainedTrex/goku/README.md

 # goku
- Set of utils in Go
+ Set of handy functions in Go